1.2 Verification Result

 const { EncryptionTool } = require('@verifyspeed/vs-nodejs');

-// Decrypt the verification token
+// Verify and decrypt the verification token

-const result = EncryptionTool.decryptVerificationToken(token, serverKey);
+const result = EncryptionTool.verifyVerificationToken(token, serverKey);

 console.log(`Phone: ${result.phoneNumber}`);